-Florida Senate Approves Gun Control Package; OKs Arming Some School Personnel
+Florida Senate Approves Gun Control Package, OKs Arming Some School Personnel

-The Florida State Senate passed a package of gun control measures designed to prevent another school shooting like the attack on Marjory Stoneman Douglas High School in Parkland, Fla., last month.
+The Florida state Senate passed a package of gun control measures designed to prevent another school shooting like last month's attack on Marjory Stoneman Douglas High School in Parkland, Fla.

-The proposals, which passed by a 20-18 vote, include raising age restrictions on the purchase of all firearms in the state, banning the purchase and possession of bump stocks, and sets a three-day waiting period to buy any gun, including rifles and shotguns.
+The proposals, which passed by a 20-18 vote, include raising age restrictions on the purchase of all firearms in the state, banning the purchase and possession of bump stocks, and setting a three-day waiting period to buy any gun, including rifles and shotguns.

-The package also provides $400 million for mental health services, including mobile crisis teams and school safety programs, such as metal detectors, bullet-proof glass and school resource officers.
+The package also provides $400 million for mental health services, including mobile crisis teams and school safety programs, such as metal detectors, bulletproof glass and school resource officers.

 The lawmakers rejected a statewide ban on assault weapons and limits on high-capacity magazines.

-Perhaps the most controversial proposal is a measure to arm some teachers despite the opposition of Gov. Rick Scott.
+Perhaps the most controversial proposal is a measure to arm some teachers, despite the opposition of Gov. Rick Scott.
 The lawmakers passed an "opt-in" program as a last-minute amendment, according to the Miami Herald.

 "Under the amendment, proposed by Sen. Rene Garcia, R-Miami, classroom teachers would not be armed if a school district decides to participate in the so-called 'school marshal' program established in response to the tragedy at Marjory Stoneman Douglas High School.
 However, other school personnel, including support staff who provide some instructional work, current or former servicemen or JROTC instructors, would be able to carry firearms."